akinayoola/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-task 11 is a script that converts a number from base 2 to base 10. task 12 is a script that prints all possible combinations of two letters, except oo. task 13 is a  script that prints a number with two decimal places, followed by a new line.
+task 11 is a script that converts a number from base 2 to base 10. task 12 is a script that prints all possible combinations of two letters, except oo. task 13 is a  script that prints a number with two decimal places, followed by a new line. task 4 is a script that lists environment variables.